05-08-2024

-Even today, pyrite is sometimes considered a contaminant that can cause various problems, especially when it is present in the fill used in building construction.
+Today, in certain situations, pyrite can be considered a contaminant, notably when it is present in the backfill used for building construction.

 What is iron pyrite?